Regions

 Tasting & character

-- Amber / skin-contact whites: tannic backbone, dried fruit, nuts, tea, herbal notes, orange peel
+- Amber / skin-contact whites: firm tannic structure with notes of dried fruit, walnut, tea leaf, herbs, and orange peel

-- Dry whites (blends): floral, green apple, citrus, herbal lift, light structure
+- Dry white blends: floral and fresh, showing green apple, citrus, herbal lift, and moderate structure

-- Semi-sweet reds: sweet berry, ripe fruit, soft tannins, gentle finish
+- Semi-sweet reds: ripe berry fruit, gentle sweetness, soft tannins, and a smooth finish

-Serving temperature, glassware, and decanting may sharpen or soften these profiles.
+Serving temperature, glassware, and decanting can significantly influence how these wines express themselves

 Wine tourism & cellars

-Kakheti is very visitor-friendly, with many wineries welcoming guests, especially around Telavi, Kvareli, and Gurjaani districts.
+Kakheti is Georgia's most accessible wine tourism region, with many wineries welcoming visitors, particularly around Telavi, Kvareli, and Gurjaani.